-The effects of any institutional closure are not just confined to the VSC System's financial bottom line or to access to postsecondary education in Vermont.
 Such an outcome will also be potentially devastating to the affected institutions' community and region.
-VSC institutions account for between roughly 2-65 percent of county employment, with jobs that pay among the highest median wages.
-Thus, the short term economic impact of a closure will come with substantial painhave significant economic impacts on the affected communities and region in the short term, while also robbing the community and constraining the region of a critical engine for community's ability to fuel economic recovery.
+VSC institutions account for between roughly 2-5 percent of county employment, with jobs that pay among the highest median wages.
+Thus, a closure will have significant economic impacts on the affected communities and region in the short term, while also constraining the community's ability to fuel economic recovery.
 This is especially so if the closed institution was among the last remaining anchor institutions in the region.
 Finally, while harder to specifically quantify, an institutional closure will also impact the cultural and social quality of life in the host community and region.

 Ultimately, it is crucial that the state's political leadership recognize that the fiscal problems within the VSC have roots that span many years.
 They are not the result of the coronavirus pandemic, though that has surely worsened the dilemmas and has served to intensify the need for a coordinated and comprehensive response.
 That recognition will need to be paired with funding support sufficient to help the VSC transform.
 That support will need to be sustained beginning with the state budget for FY2022 and continue for a number of years to follow.
-Failure to do so risks hobbling the recommended efforts to transform the System and will cause a reversion to an unsustainable status quo.